mehdiomid/BERT/README.md

 # BERT
-This is a repo for Transformers and BERT
+This is a repo for Transformers and BERT small projects